ArtemisE1Tara/Help-guide/installing_mods_songs.md

 - After this make sure to click "sync to beatsaber" in the top right of bmbf

 ---

+# songs
+- Songs will stay between versions
+- If you try and play a song and the play button is grey you may need some mods to play it, look in the top right on that song for a **blue question mark**.
+This will show you what mods are needed to play this song read: [(Grey play buton)](/mod_setup_and_troubleshooting/grey_play_button.md)

 # To add songs to your game you can use a few different methods

 ## The in game song downloader